p3d-project/p3d-docs/src/content/docs/docs/guides/team-rules.md

 If you can't respect these rules, then you're getting a few warnings, then kicked from the server if we see repeated intentional behaviour.

+## DM'ing people
+- Do **NOT** DM anyone except *@thebosst* when you need to get added to the Google Drive/GitHub
+    - This is a liability for us; keep convos in the lounges please

 ## Team Structure/Management

 thebosst has assigned certain people to be team leads.
 Team leads will need to do basically what the ***What does this mean for you?*** section says, but only for your team.
 This includes: